GREG LINDSAY

 The Way We’ll Live Next

 Forget downtowns versus their suburbs; how can we imagine new uses for old high-rises and new districts to replace dead malls?
-Because behind the scenes, inflation and technology is turning retail, groceries, and dining inside-out through data, delivery, and automation.
+Because behind the scenes, high prices and technology is turning retail, groceries, and dining inside-out through data, delivery, and automation.
 And above all looms the threat of climate change and the opportunities of AI and spatial computing to transform the Internet — and the world — as we know it.

 KEYNOTE –